Fractional quantization by interaction of arbitrary strength in gapless flat bands with divergent quantum geometry

-The dots in Figs.~\ref{Fig:DiceED}(c--e) present the $\bk$-space orbital occupation $n(\bk)$ of the FQAH states in a tilted system~\cite{supp}.
-It is nonuniform and stays quantitatively similar for different $U$ [Figs.~\ref{FigSupp:BandMix}(a, b)].
+The dots in Figs.~\ref{Fig:DiceED}(c--e) present the $\bk$-space carrier occupation $n(\bk)$ of the FQAH states in a tilted system. $n(\bk)$ is nonuniform and stays quantitatively similar for different $U$ [Figs.~S3(a, b) of SI].
 Intriguingly, contrasted behaviors of $n(\bk)$ are observed around the band touching vs elsewhere. (i) Away from the $\Gamma$ point, neighborhood of the three $\bs{K}$ ($\bs{K}'$) corners with large (small) $\text{tr}\,\CalG(\bk)$ repel (attract) occupation [Fig.~\ref{Fig:DiceED}(c)].
-This tendency becomes more pronounced as $\text{tr}\,\CalG(\bk)$ varies more strongly, quantitatively manifested in the drop of the occupation-weighted $\braket{\text{tr}\,\CalG}_{\rm occ}=\frac{1}{2\pi}\int_{\rm BZ\backslash\{\Gamma\}} \text{tr}\,\CalG(\bk)n(\bk)d\bk$ with $\delta$ [Fig.~\ref{Fig:DiceED}(b)] and the in sync fluctuation of $n(\bk)$ and $\text{tr}\,\CalG$ [Fig.~\ref{Fig:DiceSingleParticle}(g) middle].
+This tendency becomes more pronounced as $\text{tr}\,\CalG(\bk)$ varies more strongly, quantitatively manifested in the drop of the occupation-weighted $\braket{\text{tr}\,\CalG}_{\rm occ}=\frac{1}{2\pi}\int_{\rm BZ\backslash\{\Gamma\}} \text{tr}\,\CalG(\bk)n(\bk)d\bk$ with $\delta$ [Fig.~\ref{Fig:DiceED}(b)].
 This correlation between $n(\bk)$ and $\text{tr}\,\CalG(\bk)$ was also noted in isolated Chern bands~\cite{FCIQuantumMetricPRR2023,FCIQuantumMetricLiuZhaoPRL2020,FCIQuantumMetricYangBo2024}. (ii) At and around the $\Gamma$ point, where $\text{tr}\,\CalG(\bk)$ is divergent accompanied by strongly varying $\Omega(\bk)$ and diverging $T(\bk)$, unexpectedly pronounced $n(\bk)$ is observed.
 The large $n(\Gamma)$ shall not be ascribed to a trivial state doubling at band touching.
-The upper band only has a $\Cal{O}(1\%)$ occupation even when $U\gg1$ [Figs.~\ref{FigSupp:BandMix}(c, d)].
-And $n(\bk\approx\Gamma)$ on the SFB remains large when the $\bk$ grid is slightly twisted to avoid the touching point.
+The upper band occupation ($n_{\rm up}$) concentrates around the $\Gamma$ point and decays exponentially with $k$ [Figs.~S3(c) and Fig.~S7 of SI].
+Its peak value around the $\Gamma$ point can be estimated under twisted boundary conditions and is significantly smaller than that in the SFB [Figs.~S7(b--d) of SI].